 - Ronzo with pastrami, cole slaw, and Russian dressing

 Don't leave without trying one of the desserts.
 Homemade cakes, pies, gelatos, and milkshakes are all available.
 My slice of chocolate cake was worth the calories!
-The Saturday and Sunday brunch menus are enticing, and if I had the time, I'd have gone back to try one.

 2. Charlie Vergos' Rendezvous BBQ

 When I asked my first rideshare driver about the best barbecue place in Memphis, he said to skip Charlie Vergos' Rendezvous BBQ.
 The Memphis local said the food was okay, but it was a tourist trap.
-While I kept his comments in mind, they didn't deter me from giving the 74-year-old barbecue spot a try.
-Charlie Vergos' Rendezvous is in an alley between Union and Monroe Avenues, a half-block from the prestigious Peabody Hotel.

-See also: Where To Get BBQ in Kansas City
+See also: BBQ in Kansas City

 3. The Four Way Restaurant

-Speaking of history, The Four Way soul food restaurant in South Memphis celebrated its 75th anniversary in 2021.
-Irene and Clint Cleaves opened the restaurant in 1946 with a dream to serve the best soul food in Memphis.
 According to the restaurant's website, it was one of the few places where Black and white diners sat together at the time.
 In the 1960s, their food attracted Civil Rights leaders such as Dr. Martin Luther King, Jr. and Rosa Parks.
-Today, the Cleaves' dream lives on through their daughter, Patrice Bates Thompson, who continues to run The Four Way.

-I dropped by The Four Way for a weekday lunch between visits to Graceland and the National Civil Rights Museum at the Lorraine Motel, where Dr. Martin Luther King Jr. was tragically killed on April 4, 1968.
-The daily entrees include a choice of meat, two sides, and a serving of cornbread.
-These traditional dishes are known as "meat and two."
-They originated in Nashville and are common throughout the South.
+I stopped by The Four Way for lunch on a weekday between visits to Graceland and the National Civil Rights Museum at the Lorraine Motel, where Dr. Martin Luther King Jr. was tragically killed on April 4, 1968.

 I got the fried catfish fillet with mac and cheese, yams, and cornbread for $13.99.
-The warm peach cobbler was another $4, and The Four Way VIP, a 20-ounce mix of sweet tea and lemonade, cost $2.50.
-It was an incredibly filling meal for a little over $20, including tax and tip.
-The catfish was wonderfully cooked, with a flaky crust and tender white fish inside.
-The yams, recommended to me by a local, were terrific.
+The warm peach cobbler was another $4, and the Four Way VIP, a 20-ounce mix of sweet tea and lemonade, cost $2.50.

 Related: Dooky Chase's Restaurant